10 Considerations for Choosing Project Management Tools

 5. Real-Time Reporting

 Save yourself some time by finding a product that has real-time reporting.
-This will pull data from various different areas of the project management software and use it to produce reports that reflect the current status of the project.
+This will pull data from various different areas of the project management tools and use it to produce reports that reflect the current status of the project.

 6. Dashboards and Graphical Reports